TreeFrogTinkerer/my-quake-shakes/README.md

 # Bonus Doing

-The setup for the Home Assistant card / view I am using is also included!
+* The setup for the Home Assistant card / view I am using is also included!
+* API Run on demand information
+* Suspend host at the end of the script running
+* Custom actions script that runs at the end
+  * FTP ics file to a server vis custom-actions.sh script

 # Installation

+There are 2 methods to running My Quake Shakes.

+1) [Docker](Docker.md) -- See the Docker.md page for details on this setup
+2) Bare metal install

+Both setups have the same hardware requirements:

-## Required Pre-Requisites
+## Hardware Requirements
-- [ ] Debian Trixie based OS on bare metal

 - [ ] At least 4GB of FREE RAM (not total system RAM)
   * If you do not have enough RAM the SAIpy process will fail
   * You need ~3GB of RAM per 15 minute raw data length